trustdan/options-risk-management/stonk-risk-management/README.md

 wails build
 ```

-## Usage

-### Getting Started
-1. Start with the Risk Management Dashboard to assess your daily trading psychology
-2. Use the Stock Rating Dashboard to identify trading opportunities
-3. Plan and visualize your trades with the Options Trading Calendar

 ### Data Storage
-All your data is stored locally in `~/.options-risk-management` directory.
+All your data is stored locally in `~/.stonk-risk-management` directory.

 ### Supported Options Strategies
 The application supports a comprehensive range of options trading strategies, including: